Create a Grant Calendar to Boost Your Nonprofit's Chances

 Think about each of the tasks needed to complete a proposal.
 Is your data up to date?
 Do you need to get internal approval?

 Think about each of the tasks.
 Then, work backward and enter a deadline for each action.
 After you have completed the task timelines, you may need to shuffle some of your rolling deadlines.

 The task section is a good place for notes on the application process, like information from conversations you’ve had with the funders or lessons learned in previous applications.
 You can refer to these notes the following year when you apply again.

 It's better to apply for 10 solid, relevant grants than to submit 20 wishful-thinking applications.

 Be realistic about the amount of work each submission will take and the amount of time you have.
 Omit grants that seem unlikely or are beyond the scope of your services.

 A grant calendar is not a static document.
 If you hear about new funding opportunities, add them.
 If your program or funding priorities change, alter the schedule.
 At a minimum, your grants calendar should be reviewed yearly.

+Make sure to build time into each year to review your calendar, reflect on your successes, and plan your strategy for the next year.
 Making a grant calendar takes time upfront, but once you've done the initial work, you are well on your way to a successful grant strategy.

-Kerri Drumm helps nonprofits with facilitation, training, organizational development and grant writing.
+Kerri Drumm helps nonprofits with facilitation, training, organizational development, and grant writing.